pydemull/activAnalyzer/README.md

     embedded in the app and then will launch the app in your default web browser with 127.0.0.1 as the value for the host parameter.
 This means that only your current machine will can access the app.
 You will can open only one session at a time.
-Google Chrome and Microsoft Edge browsers allow the app to work as expected but Mozilla Firefox does not seem to allow reseting all the inputs when required.
+As written above, Google Chrome and Microsoft Edge browsers allow the app to work as expected but Mozilla Firefox does not seem to allow reseting all the inputs when required.
 -   Locally on your machine via [R software](https://cran.rstudio.com/), the [RStudio environment](https://www.rstudio.com/), and the [activAnalyzer package](https://github.com/pydemull/activAnalyzer)